Autoimmune lymphoproliferative syndrome: Treatment

 Treatment is most commonly directed at autoimmune disease and may be needed to treat bulky lymphoproliferation.
 First line therapies include corticosteroids (very active but toxic with chronic use), and IVIgG, which are not as effective as in other immune cytopenia syndromes.

 Second line therapies include: mycophenolate mofetil (cellcept) which inactivates inosine monophosphate, most studied in clinical trials with responses varying (relapse, resolution, partial response).
 It does not affect lymphoproliferation or reduce DNTs, with no drug-drug interactions.
 This treatment is commonly used agent in patients who require chronic treatment based on tolerance and efficacy.
 It may cause hypogammaglobulinemia (transient) requiring IVIgG replacement.

 Sirolimus (rapamycin, rapamune) which is a mTOR (mammalian target of rapamycin) inhibitor can be active in most patients and can in some cases lead to complete or near-complete resolution of autoimmune disease (>90%) With this treatment most patients have complete resolution of lymphoproliferation, including lymphadenopathy and splenomegaly (>90%) and have elimination of peripheral blood DNTs.
 Sirolimus may not be as immune suppressive in normal lymphocytes as other agents.
 Some patients have had improvement in immune function with transition from cellcept to rapamycin and it has not been reported to cause hypogammaglobulinemia.
 Hypothetically, Sirolimus may have lower risk of secondary cancers as opposed to other immune suppressants and requires therapeutic drug monitoring.
 It is the second most commonly used agent in patients that require chronic therapy.
 It is mostly well tolerated (though side effects include mucositis, diarrhea, hyperlipidemia, delayed wound healing) with drug-drug interactions.
 It has better activity against autoimmune disease and lymphoproliferation than mycophenolate mofetil and other drugs; however, sirolimus requires therapeutic drug monitoring and can cause mucositis.
-A risk with any agent in pre-cancerous syndrome as immune suppression can decreased tumor immunosurvellence.
-Its mTOR inhibitors active against lymphomas, especially EBV+ lymphomas.
-The Goal serum trough is 5–15 ng/ml and can consider PCP prophylaxis but usually not needed.
+The goal serum trough is 5–15 ng/ml with Sirolimus and PCP prophylaxis is usually not needed.
+Sirolimus is a mTOR inhibitor active against lymphomas, especially EBV+ lymphomas.
+However, a risk with any immunosuppressive agent in a pre-cancerous syndrome is decreased tumor immunosurvellence.